 - 154-inch length

 - Starts at $15,199

-If you want power on your side when you are bombing through deep snow, check out the Yamaha Mountain Max LE 154.
+If you want power on your side when you are bombing through deep snow, I think the Yamaha Mountain Max LE 154 is great choice.
 This is another model that is fully equipped with powder and backcountry conditions in mind, and it can really rip.

 It features a 2.6-inch deep track that gives you excellent traction to ride through serious powder with ease.
 It also has a 154-inch length, providing extra float when you need it.
 The 2-stroke 794cc engine is no joke either, and it will blast you uphill as fast as you can handle.

-This is an expensive model, but it delivers top-notch performance with the snow gets heavy.
+This is an expensive model, but it delivers top-notch performance when the snow gets heavy.

 - Fully engineered for deep snow

 - 850 Patriot engine

 - Starts at $16,299

 The Polaris RMK Khaos is another deep snow monster that is ready and willing to dive into as much powder as you can find.
 This is another model that is fully engineered for mountain riding and the deeper snow conditions that come with it.